dkarthe/webjeda-blog/_posts/2016-01-13-how-to-add-a-sitemap-to-jekyll-blog.md

 {% include adsense-inside-post.html %}
 Now commit the changes and hit the URL yourwebsite.com/sitemap.xml.
 You should see all your links listed there.

+<iframe width="100%" height="360" class="left half" src="https://www.youtube.com/embed/kiBtQClK-XQ?rel=0" frameborder="0" allowfullscreen></iframe>
 Here is a video demonstration

-<iframe width="100%" height="360" src="https://www.youtube.com/embed/kiBtQClK-XQ?rel=0" frameborder="0" allowfullscreen></iframe>

 ## The hard way to insert sitemap in Jekyll blog!
+{: .clear}
 You can also list all the links by yourself.
 Don't worry, we will be using ```ul``` so that it arranges the links  one by one.

-Create a file in the root of the repository and name it **whatever.xml**
+Create a file in the root of the repository and name it **whatever.xml**.
 Copy this code inside it

 {% highlight html %}---
 ---